 Hampstead Theatre also recognises the Hidden Disabilities Sunflower Lanyard.
 For more information about accessing a Sunflower lanyard, please visit here.

 The air in our auditoria and foyer is 100% fresh air introduced from outdoors.
 None of it is ‘recycled’ air.
 Our state-of-the-art air handling systems draw stale air out, introducing entirely fresh air into the main house - 5,243 litres per second!
-The air in our main house is changed completely every 4 minutes and 45 seconds.
+The air in our main house is changed completely every 4 minutes and 45 seconds, and Downstairs every 3 minutes and 40 seconds.

 Yes, we will be serving a selection from our usual range of food and drink.
-Audiences for The Dumb Waiter will receive an email in advance of their visit about our café bar offering.
+Audiences will receive an email in advance of their visit about our café bar offering.

 You can only pay for food, drink and programmes by card.